 Making your application stand out

-You should make sure that your application grabs our attention in a positive way as we receive hundreds of applications.
+You should ensure that your application grabs our attention positively as we receive hundreds of applications.
 Demand for our places is high, and the calibre of applicants is also high, so you must ensure that your application doesn’t end up in the automatic ‘No’ pile because of poor presentation.
 Your application form presents the first opportunity you have to prove to us that you are ideal teacher material.
 Tell us about your school experiences and show us what you have learned about being a teacher and what characteristics you possess that make you think you’d be a good one.
 What skills do teachers need?
 Do you think you have them?
 What would you need to learn?

 What we’ll be looking for:

 - Some personal rationale for why you want to become a teacher

 - Clear enthusiasm and passion for why you have chosen either early years, primary or secondary.

 - Some experience of and commitment to working with young people

 - Professional attributes or leadership roles or positions of responsibility that would help you become a teacher

 - Good standard of written English – check and double-check your application as typing mistakes and errors in grammar will not get you an interview.
 After all, if you can’t get this right in your application, chances are, you won’t get it right in front of the class.

 Writing an effective teacher training personal statement will not only make you stand out from the crowd, but it will also, more importantly, get you through to the interview stage with your chosen providers.
-You have a set amount of space in which to convince providers that you should definitely be top of their list for interview, so every word on your Get into Teaching – Apply personal statement must be selling you, your experience and most importantly, your potential to become an outstanding teacher.
+You have a set amount of space in which to convince providers that you should definitely be top of their list for an interview, so every word on your Get into Teaching – Apply personal statement must be selling you, your experience and most importantly, your potential to become an outstanding teacher.

 What providers are looking for on your teacher training personal statement